funkaoshi/s.vs.tpk/_posts/2013-08-08-seclusium-of-orphone-of-the-three-visions.md

 [^1]: A seclusion being, "a place to which a wizard withdraws from the world to pursue mastery," of course.

 [^2]: [Wayne Rossi really didn't like it.][5]
 He felt it could have been put together much better.
 [Zak Smith seems to have enjoyed it for the most part][6], but finds it lacking in how it presents and uses random tables.
 [Alex Schroeder seems to share my generally positive opinion of the book.][7]
 Finally we have [this review by Patrick Stuart][8] in the style of the book itself.
+[10' Pole reviewed the book: they are not a fan.][10]
+At all.

 [1]: http://www.lotfp.com/store/index.php?route=product/product&product_id=171